J.D. Bowen, Ph.D.

 POLS 2300 - Public Administration

 Theoretical and practical field of public administration.
-Focus on: 1. the development of public administration as an academic field; 2. organizational theory and society; 3. administrative principles; 4. public administration and public affairs; 5. future challenges in public administration.
+Focus on: 1. the development of public administration as an academic field; 2. organizational theory and society; 3. administrative principles; 4. public administration and public affairs; 5; morality and ethics in public administration; 6, the rule of law, democracy, and public administration; 7. future challenges.

 POLS 2350 - Sex, Drugs, and Rock and Roll: Morality Politics in the United States